 An RCM provides an overview of different control objectives that organizations should take into consideration and the corresponding controls to safeguard the company against risks which may arise if not checked timely.
 Once customized to an organization, this document can help the user in assessing each control.
 The control assessment can then also be summarized to develop an action plan.

-This document outlines risks and controls common to the maintenance aspect of the Manage Billing/Accounts Adjustments
+This document outlines risks and controls common to the Manage Billing/Accounts Adjustments

 process in a risk control matrix (RCM) format.